matsilva/xrelease/README.md

-# release-toolkit
+# xrelease

-Getting tired of reinventing the release wheel for each project/language?
-Release-toolkit provides a standardized way to manage your release process across any project.
+Getting tired of reinventing the release wheel for each project/language? xrelease provides a standardized way to manage your release process across any project.

 ## Quickstart Guide